Overview

 Clinical Neuropsychology (Nevada)

-Neuropsychology Postdoctoral Fellowship Program
+Clinical Neuropsychology Postdoctoral Fellowship Program

 Qualified applicants will have successfully completed requirements for a PhD or PsyD in clinical psychology from an APA- or CPA-accredited doctoral program prior to starting fellowship training.
-Competitive applicants will be those with evidence of specialization in neuropsychology, and clear interest in neurodegenerative disease, cognition, and/or neuroimaging, and demonstrated potential for scholarly productivity.
+Competitive applicants will be those with evidence of specialization in neuropsychology, and clear interest in neurodegenerative disease, and demonstrated potential for scholarly productivity.

 Training Environment